tlarock/nol/README.md

 #### Notes

 1. The experiments in this paper are computationally expensive and this code is written in pure python and not optimized for speed.
 We used a large computer with many processors over hours and days to generate our results.
-Running these experiments, especially the parameter search, without multiprocessing is not recommended and will likely take days.
+Running these experiments, especially the parameter search, without multiprocessing is not recommended and will likely take days on a single machine.
-2. This code is meant for reproducibility and experimentation, not necessarily for general use.
-If you would like to use the method in a specific setting, we do not encourage you to try to use this code for that purpose, but instead use this implementation as a guide and reference for how to use the methodology.
+2. This code is meant for prototyping, experimentation, and now reproducibility, not necessarily for general use.
+If you would like to use the method in a specific setting, we encourage you to use this implementation as a guide or reference for how our methodology works, but it is likely that implementing the method for your own use case, and especially API endpoints, will be desirable in the long run.
 3. Code for the iKNN-UCB baseline can be found [at this link](https://bitbucket.org/kau_mad/net_complete/src/master/mab_explorer/).
 Note that for our experiments we modified the random node sampling technique in their code to match our version.
+We also modified the implementation to handle networks with singleton nodes (nodes with 0 degree).
 4. Our experiments using node2vec node embeddings rely on [the SNAP node2vec example code](https://github.com/snap-stanford/snap/tree/master/examples).
 Begin with [this line](https://github.com/tlarock/nol/blob/bf671b4817edd8d4fe38751ac8da9153c73b6ad2/nol/Node2VecFeatures.py#L19) to understand how we compute and read the embeddings.

 #### Contact